 Veterans Gold Card Employment Program

-To use this program, eligible veterans simply need to can print a Gold Card and visit his or her local One-Stop Career Center.
-From there, the veteran is eligible to receive one-on-one job counseling for up to 6 months.
+To use this program, an eligible veteran simply needs to print a Gold Card and visit the local One-Stop Career Center.
+From there, the veteran is eligible to receive one-on-one job counseling for up to six months.
 Some of the available services may include:

-Although phrases like “support the troops,” might seem like pure lip service under our current circumstances, there are people, organizations, and programs, which actually help.
-But it’s up the service-member and veteran to actively search out these resources.
-The Department of Veterans Affairs JOBS homepage are an excellent place to start.
+Although phrases like “support the troops” might seem like pure lip service under our current circumstances, there are people, organizations and programs that actually help.
+It’s up to the service member and Veteran to actively search out these resources.
+The Department of Veterans Affairs JOBS home page is an excellent place to start.